 and need advice, contact:

-Claims in relation to wills can arise for a number of reasons including:
+Disputes in relation to Wills can arise for a number of reasons including:

 - Allegations of undue influence i.e. that the testator or person who made the Will, was coerced by somebody into making the will in a certain way.

 - Allegations of inadequate capacity to make a Will i.e. where evidence is available, medical or otherwise, that somebody did not have appropriate mental capacity to make a Will.

 - Where the Will itself is not "under attack" but promissory estoppel arises i.e. where someone claims that he/she was promised the property and relied on that promise, to his/her detriment, but then finds later that a Will states otherwise.

 These circumstances can lead to a Will being challenged by a person making a claim to the Will, resulting in a delay to the probate process.